-River Clay Fine Arts Festival welcomes over 70 artists from all over the United States to downtown Decatur each September.
+River Clay Fine Arts Festival welcomes almost 60 artists from all over the United States to downtown Decatur in October.
 This two day event is a tourism draw for the city of Decatur and brings creativity and handiworks to our area.
 The Carnegie staff is an integral part of the River Clay steering committee and works as volunteers for the two day festival.

 The Alabama Center for the Arts (ACA), a collaborative partnership between Athens State University and Calhoun Community College offering degrees in fine art, design, music, and theater, is a great asset to the city and has created a wonderful opportunity for the Carnegie Visual Arts Center to partner with their faculty and students during Youth Art Month.
 The Carnegie works with the art teachers in the city and county school systems to celebrate the work of their students showcased in the gallery of the ACA during Youth Art Month.
 Daybreak Rotary Club provides the awards for the top students and all the parents, teachers and students are invited to a reception hosted at the ACA.